perigee/grandoc/doc/saltstack.md

 SaltStack
 =====

-[SaltStack](www.saltstack.com) is a master/slave provision system in python.
+[SaltStack](www.saltstack.com) is a master/slave provision system in python, it is using zeromq for asynchonous communication.

 # References